 Video (2020) of local lady Zandra Armstrong, who describes some of her memories as a Land Girl working on farms around Penrith.

-Life in Penrith during WW2 – Memories of Local People
+Life in Penrith during WW2 – Childhood Memories

 Although it was wartime and many died or suffered badly, many children in Penrith experienced good times.

 Mr Thompson, who has lived in Penrith all his life, was a young boy aged 10 when the War began in 1939.
 In 1944, he began working locally as an apprentice electrician with Electricity House Ltd. In the video below, he talks about his memories of the War Years.

 As the video indicates, Mr Thompson was in the Penrith Air Cadets during WW2 and he has provided the photographs in the booklet below.
 The seaplane is a Sunderland, which was developed in 1937.
 During World War Two, it was used in the North Atlantic Campaign by Coastal Command to protect the convoys of ships and hunt German U-Boats.
 In 1940, the Ministry of Aircraft Production decided to disperse some of the production of the Sunderland from Rochester to a more secure location.
 The aircraft needed a large expanse of water from which to take off therefore it was decided to locate a factory at White Cross Bay on the shores of Windermere.

 Courtesy of Mr. Twentyman, the booklet below contains copies of photos taken during WW2 as well as newspaper cuttings of some of Penrith’s Remembrance Day walks which he has kept over the years.

 Life as normal in Penrith amidst the chaos of War elsewhere!

 During WW2, Cumbria was largely safe from attack.
 Whilst everybody was allocated a strange gas mask, clothes vouchers and ration books, ‘normal’ life didn’t quite fade away for the people who lived in the town throughout the war.